We are a community of intention. Get to know the Collective.

 Vanessa Morrison

-Vanessa (she/her) is a social impact urban planner and educator.
-Through her practice she works to strengthen the connection between the built environment, culture, lived-experience and identity.
-Vanessa is the co-founder and CEO of Open Design Collective where she collaborates with community members on city planning, cultural preservation, and design initiatives that advance equity in Black and marginalized neighborhoods.
-Additionally, Vanessa serves as the Interim Director of the University of Oklahoma’s College of Architecture Institute for Quality Communities and is the co-founder of BlackSpace Oklahoma.
+Vanessa is an urban planner and CEO of Open Design Collective where she practices by collaborating with community members on planning, cultural preservation, and design initiatives that advance equity in Black spaces.
+Additionally, Vanessa is co-founder of BlackSpace OK.

 Oklahoma City, OK